imagej/pyimagej/doc/Troubleshooting.md

 ### Non-blocking INTERACTIVE mode on macOS

-On macOS, the Cocoa event loop needs to be started from the main thread before any Java-AWT-specific functions can work.
+On macOS, the CoreFoundation/AppKit event loop needs to be started from the main thread before any Java-AWT-specific functions can work.
 And doing so blocks the main thread.
-For this reason, PyImageJ includes two graphical modes, `GUI` and `INTERACTIVE`, with `GUI` blocking the `imagej.init` invocation, and `INTERACTIVE` returning immediately... but `INTERACTIVE` cannot work on macOS and is therefore not available, due to this OS-specific limitation.
+For this reason, PyImageJ includes two graphical modes, `GUI` and `INTERACTIVE`, with `GUI` blocking the `imagej.init` invocation, and `INTERACTIVE` returning immediately... but `INTERACTIVE` can only work on macOS in certain scenarios.
+PyImageJ makes a best effort to check your environment and report when interactive cannot work, and how you might go about fixing it.

 ### Old versions of ImageJ2